 1. Use Cloud Cost Analytics

 A good beginning is halfway to success.
-First of all, it is principal to understand where costs within your organization occur and pay attention to spending trends.
-Of course, it is important to know how much you pay for cloud services and in support of which infrastructure systems.
+First of all, it is important to understand where costs within your organization occur and pay attention to spending trends.
+Of course, it is essential to know how much you pay for cloud services and in support of which infrastructure systems.

 Full-spectrum visibility of costs makes it easier to control cloud-related spending.
 This can be facilitated by the usage of cloud cost management software provided by your cloud service provider (CSP) or an IT technology partner.